mvkara/loggerwrapper-fsharp/README.md

 Logging is done via the Logger.logFormat* functions.
 Example is below

 ```
-Logger.logFormat (logFactory LogLevel.Info) "Example typesafe log %s %A" "1" (2, 3)
+Logger.logFormat (logger LogLevel.Info) "Example typesafe log %s %A" "1" (2, 3)
 ```

-Note: If runtime logging applicability check is disabled it may be worth creating loggers per level separately if performance is concern especially around Debug or Trace logging.
+Note: If runtime logging applicability check is disabled and performance is a concern it may be worth creating LoggerFunc's per level in advance especially around Debug or Trace logging.
+This amortizes the cost of checking if the logger is applicable to only when the logging function is built.
 As an example:

 ```
-let logger = logFactory "LoggerName" LogLevel.Info
+let debugLoggerFunc = logFactory "LoggerName" LogLevel.Debug // Note I applied the LogLevel as well
-Logger.logFormat logger "Example typesafe log %s %A" "1" (2, 3)
+Logger.logFormat debugLoggerFunc "Example typesafe log %s %A" "1" (2, 3)
 ```

 ## Composite logging factory